nathan-andosen/layered-architecture/README.md

 # Our example app

-To demonstrate this architecture, we will build an app, it will be a simple app where a user can signin and add notes.
-The notes can be categoriesed.
+To demonstrate this architecture, we will build an app, it will be a simple chatting app.

 ### App requirements